nikitavoloboev/data/docs/looking-back/2023/2023-january.md

 I am trying my best to get [LA](https://github.com/learn-anything/learn-anything) started before I physically won't be able to do anything.

 In other less depressive news, [The Last of Us](https://trakt.tv/shows/the-last-of-us) is a great show.
-The third episode was [too good](https://www.youtube.com/watch?v=tTI4a4Da74o).
+The third episode was [touching](https://www.youtube.com/watch?v=tTI4a4Da74o).